The creator economy is estimated to be worth more than $100B, and it's changing how brands launch campaigns or promote their products.

 Tip #6: Consider Nano Influencers & Creators

 Engagement > follower count, always.
-And we have the data to prove it!

-Working with multiple Nano influencers can be an effective strategy if you’re looking to tap into small, hyper-niche audiences.
+So, working with multiple Nano influencers can be an effective strategy if you’re looking to tap into small, hyper-niche audiences.

 But if you don’t have the bandwidth to coordinate dozens of Nano influencers, finding and working with a smaller number of Micro influencers can be a great option too.